-POS Transactions (By Volume and Value)
+8.27 POS Transactions (By Volume and Value)

-As of FY20, the country's total number of debit and credit cards is 885.5 million, while the number of point-of-sale terminals is little over 5 million.
-The average number of debit card transactions per year for ^{2.22} a POS terminal is only six, which is exceedingly low.
+As of FY22, the country's total number of debit and credit cards is 1006.7 million, while the number of point-of-sale terminals is little over 4.5 million.
+The average number of debit card transactions per year for a POS terminal is only six, which is exceedingly low.
 This shows that debit cards are still mostly used to withdraw cash from ATMs.
 POS transaction growth had slowed in FY21 as a result of the Covid-19 pandemic-induced lockdowns, which had resulted in lesser use of PoS terminals.
 During the first half of FY22, the second wave had an impact on transaction volumes and value in April and May.
-However, there was a recovery in August, with transaction volumes of around 2.3 billion in April to August 2021, representing a 16 percent increase over the same period last year, and transaction value of INR 5.9 trillion in April to August 2021, representing a 48 percent increase over the same period last year.
+However, there was a recovery in August, with transaction volumes of around 2.3 billion in April to August 2021.

-Exhibit 37: POS Transactions by Volume and Value (FY 2016-21)
+Exhibit 38: POS Transactions by Volume and Value (FY 2017-22)